Monday, January 31, 2011

 And that's just part of it.

-And, well, what am I saying today?
-I think I'm saying that there are basically two ways to live nowadays.
+And today I'm saying that there are basically two ways to live nowadays.
 Either in fear and dread and full of complaining--or--with a spirit of excitement and a deep desire to overcome each challenge thrown at us.

 And personally?
 I'm excited to be alive in 2011.
-Oh, I used to wish I'd been born back in the 1920's when the Times (and homes, clothes, art and decor) were different, but I feel all wrong when I wish that now, for it's rather like saying God made a mistake when He whooshed me down to this planet in 1959.
+Oh, I used to wish I'd been born back in the 1920's when the Times (and homes, clothes, art and decor) were different, but I feel all wrong when I wish that now, for it's like saying God made a mistake when He whooshed me down to this planet in 1959.
 After all, He certainly knows best and His timing, always, is perfect.

 And if God doesn't know what He's doing, well, nobody does.

-And yet part of me also believes He's excited to watch His conquerors stand firm, bravely and with valor during these challenging, battle-filled years ahead.
+And yet part of me also believes He's wanting to watch His conquerors stand firm, bravely and with valor during these challenging, battle-filled years ahead.
 And only through Him can we do just that, one daily battle at a time.

-“Conquering any difficulty always gives one a secret joy, for it means pushing back a boundary-line and adding to one's liberty.”
+Conquering any difficulty always gives one a secret joy, for it means pushing back a boundary-line and adding to one's liberty.”

 ...
 Henri Frederic Amiel